 Date of receipt of payment is immaterial for the purpose of calculating time of supply u/s 12 of the CGST Act 2017.
-Therefore, 23rd November 2022 should be ignored altogether.
-The time of supply should be earlier of the date of issuance of invoice or the last date of issuance of invoice.
-The last date of issuance of invoice will be the earlier of the confirmation of supply or 6 months from the date of removal.
+Therefore, 23rd November 2023 should be ignored altogether.
+The time of supply should be earlier of the date of issuance of invoice or the last date of issuance of invoice will be the earlier of the confirmation of supply or 6 months from the date of removal.

 In case 1, the confirmation of supply occurred before 6 months from the date of removal.
-Thus, the last date of issuance of invoice was 20th August 2022.
+Thus, the last date of issuance of invoice was 20th August 2023.
 On this date, the invoice was issued.
-Hence, the time of supply will be 20th August 2022.
+Hence, the time of supply will be 20th August 2023.

 In case 2, the confirmation of supply happened after 6 months from the date of removal.
-The period of 6 months expired on 21st October 2022.
+The period of 6 months expired on 21st October 2023.
 Hence, the invoice was required to be issued by this date.
-Since the invoice was issued on 22nd November 2022, the actual date of issue of invoice will be considered as falling after the last date of issuance of invoice.
-The time of supply will be the last date of issuance of invoice i.e., 21st October 2022.
+Since the invoice was issued on 22nd November 2023, the actual date of issue of invoice will be considered as falling after the last date of issuance of invoice.
+The time of supply will be the last date of issuance of invoice i.e., 21st October 2023.